Asciminib (Scemblix®)

 Where do I get this medication?

 Asciminib is available through select specialty pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for the distribution of this medication and shipment directly to your home.
+Your provider will work with your prescription drug plan to find an in-network specialty pharmacy for the distribution of this medication and shipment directly to your home.

 Insurance Information